Rishirajbal/RishiGPT/README.md

 ---

 ## Roadmap & Vision

-RishiGPT’s mission is to evolve into a fully autonomous, memory-aware, multi-agent AI development framework.
-The next phases will focus on:
+RishiGPT’s mission is to evolve into a fully autonomous, memory-aware, multi-agent AI development framework that adapts intelligently to diverse workflows and data sources.
+The next phases will focus on a multi-pronged expansion of its capabilities:

+**LangGraph Orchestration**
-* **LangGraph Orchestration:** Enable fine-grained workflow control, branching logic, and stateful multi-agent tasks that adapt based on user input, context, or triggers.
+Leverage LangGraph to enable fine-grained workflow control, branching logic, and truly stateful multi-agent tasks that adapt dynamically based on user input, retrieved context, or external triggers.

+**RAGAnything**
-* **RAGAnything:** Expand the Retrieval-Augmented Generation pipeline into a truly *multimodal* knowledge system—supporting not only text, PDFs, and code repositories, but also diverse file types such as:
+Expand the Retrieval-Augmented Generation pipeline into a truly multimodal knowledge system—supporting not only text files, PDFs, and code repositories, but a wide spectrum of complex, real-world data sources, including:

-  * Video transcripts
+-Video transcripts

-  * Spreadsheets and tabular datasets
+-Spreadsheets and tabular datasets (CSV, XLSX)

-  * Markdown wikis and Notion exports
+-Markdown wikis and Notion exports

-  * HTML dumps and raw JSON
+-HTML dumps, raw JSON and XML APIs

-  * Audio transcription
+-Audio transcription pipelines

-  * Presentation slide decks
+-Presentation slide decks (PPTX, Google Slides)

-  * Scientific datasets and CSVs
+-Scientific datasets, research papers, and domain-specific archives

+This “RAGAnything” vision transforms RishiGPT into a universal knowledge interface capable of reasoning over any file type or information source.

+**Memory-Aware Chat**
-* **Memory-Aware Chat:** Integrate chunked or graph-based long-term vector memory to preserve conversation context over extended sessions or projects.
+Integrate chunked or graph-based long-term vector memory.
+This will preserve relevant conversation context across extended sessions, projects, or research sprints—enabling more coherent, context-rich dialogues over time.

-* **End-to-End Code Generation:** Automatically generate functions, classes, or modules based on contextual prompts and retrieved knowledge.
-* **n8n Workflow Connectors:** Trigger external APIs, update databases, or integrate third-party services seamlessly from within a conversation loop.
+**End-to-End Code Generation**
+Build robust, prompt-driven code generation capabilities: automatically produce functions, classes, or even entire modules grounded in the knowledge retrieved via RAG pipelines.
+This moves RishiGPT closer to becoming a practical, autonomous coding co-pilot.

+**n8n Workflow Connectors**
+Enable direct integration with external APIs, databases, or no-code automation pipelines using n8n.
+This lets conversations dynamically trigger real-world actions, automate updates, or orchestrate multi-step data flows without leaving the chat.

+**Role Switching & Personas**
-* **Role Switching:** Deploy specialized agent personas—developer assistant, student tutor, research analyst—each optimized for domain-specific workflows.
+Implement role-based agent personas.
+Users can switch between specialized modes—such as developer assistant, student tutor, research analyst—each optimized for domain-specific reasoning, prompt styles, and tool access.

+**Future Expansion: Multimodal Generation & Voice Integration** Looking further ahead, RishiGPT aims to break out of purely text-based interactions by introducing:

+**Image Generation**: Integration of generative image models (OpenAI DALL·E, Stable Diffusion, or equivalent) for on-demand visual outputs, concept illustrations, and diagram creation directly within the chat loop.

+**Voice Features**: Addition of text-to-speech (TTS) and speech-to-text (STT) capabilities to enable fully voice-enabled interaction—bridging the gap between traditional chat and real-time spoken AI assistance.

+These advanced multimodal and voice features require significant compute and external API costs.
+To keep RishiGPT accessible and evolving, these expansions are planned but dependent on available funding and community support.

+**How You Can Contribute:**
+If you want to help accelerate the rollout of these capabilities, you’re welcome to provide your own OpenAI API keys (or equivalent) for image or voice tasks.
+This helps offset infrastructure costs and ensures that advanced features can be delivered at scale for everyone.

-Together, these advancements will make RishiGPT a truly *autonomous RAG-anything engine*—capable of intelligently reasoning over any data source, maintaining state, and integrating into real-world pipelines for software engineering, research, and intelligent automation.
+Together, these advancements will turn RishiGPT into a truly autonomous, RAG-anything, multimodal AI orchestration engine—capable of intelligently reasoning over any knowledge source, maintaining rich state, generating code, producing visuals, and integrating seamlessly into real-world pipelines for software engineering, research, and intelligent automation.

 ---